AndresFPineros/docker-psl-rampup/study_plans/getting_started.md

   - [Docker Getting Started Docs](https://docs.docker.com/get-started/overview/) (Some concepts about Docker)
   - [Katacoda](https://www.katacoda.com/courses/docker) (Super fun interactive tutorials)
   - [Pluralsight Deep Dive Free Course](https://www.pluralsight.com/courses/docker-deep-dive-update) (Deep Dive into Docker - It is advanced but not too much.)
-  - [Docker Curriculum](https://docker-curriculum.com/) (A full rampup in itself to deploy a web application)
   - [Docker Compose Docs](https://docs.docker.com/compose/) (Documentation for orchestration - Check it out when you reach the orchestration section)

 You don't have to read everything, wer'll point you to these docs when necessary but you should also stay curious and read.